1.b) Theory of black holes and contraction of the Universe

 Big black balls and anti-big-black-balls

 Just to go a little further and beyond, like fundamental subatomic particles, there could exist two types of black holes: right-handed and left-handed.
-Although gravitational attraction will exist always, from perspective of supported magnetic field, two equal black holes should repel each other and two different ones should attract; it seems to be the age-old story.
+Although gravitational attraction will always exist, from the perspective of the supported magnetic field, two equal black holes should repel each other and two different ones should attract; it seems to be the age-old story.
 The only thing remaining would be if sexuality were a right-handed to left-handed attraction, like political dynamics.

 In other words, the right-handed or left-handed nature of mass or electromagnetic energy will relate to the concepts of matter and antimatter.
 If a black ball is right-handed, its anti-black-ball will be a left-handed black ball.